 It's easy to write checks, pay your bills online with automatic bill payment, and purchase items with a debit card.
 If you find that you are unable to open a checking account, you do have a few options available to you.

-First, you should look at other banks and credit unions in your area.
+First, you should look at other banks in your area.
 You may not qualify for the best account at the bank, but many banks may work with you, though you may have to pay higher fees.
+Credit unions, which are alternatives to your traditional bank, are also great options to consider.
+They generally offer better interest rates and are more community-oriented, but you must qualify to open an account.

-Also explore credit unions, which are another option other than your traditional bank.
+Each credit union has its own criteria, but they may include stipulations such as being a veteran, working for a government agency, or living in a specific area.
 If you can't qualify for a checking account right away, try starting off with a savings account.
-This will help you to build a relationship with the bank, which will hopefully open the door to opening a checking account in a few years.
+This will help you to build a relationship with the bank and hopefully open the door to opening a checking account down the line.

 Clear Up Your ChexSystems Report

 ChexSystems is a nationwide consumer reporting agency that compiles information on closed checking and savings accounts.
-If you have been reported to ChexSystems, then you will need to clear up the report before you can open an account.
+If you have been reported to ChexSystems, you will need to clear up the report before opening an account.
 You can call ChexSystems at 800-428-9623 or visit their website to request your report.
 If you have been reported to ChexSystems, it means you owe a bank money for an account that you have overdrawn.

 Use Alternative Methods